Why Reducing AHT Can Increase Repeat Calls in Contact Centres

 Average handle time targets are a capacity management tool.

-They assume that shorter calls produce a more efficient operation.
+They assume that shorter calls produce a more efficient operation - that call center efficiency improves as handle time falls.

 That assumption holds when calls are long for the wrong reasons.